Event Structures Are Not Working on My CompactRIO/PXI in LabVIEW

 Solution

-Another possible alternative to using event structures on the cRIO target is to use a polling loop instead.
+Another possible alternative to using event structures on Linux Real-Time targets is to use a polling loop instead.
 A polling loop is a loop that continuously checks the state of a control or indicator and performs an action based on the state.
 For example, you can use a while loop with a shift register to store the previous state of a boolean control and compare it with the current state in each iteration.
 If the state has changed, you can execute the code you normally would in the event case.
 You can also use a wait function inside the loop to reduce the CPU usage.